PFAS ("forever chemicals") · 2025

 +Is there PFBA in City of Newport News, VA tap water?

-Yes — City of Newport News, VA's 2025 Consumer Confidence Report lists PFBA at 3.8 ng/L. City of Newport News, VA's 2025 Consumer Confidence Report shows PFBA at or above the federal limit (2 ng/L MCL).
-Measured value is 1.9× the threshold.
+Yes — City of Newport News, VA's 2025 Consumer Confidence Report lists PFBA at 3.8 ng/L. City of Newport News, VA's 2025 report shows PFBA detected, but the EPA has not set an enforceable federal limit for it.

 +What's the federal limit for PFBA in drinking water?